Are Replies to my HIPAA-Compliant Secure Emails also Secure?

 This is very secure and works with any recipient’s email address; however, it requires a little extra work on the recipient’s part — going to a portal to access the secure message.

 4. SMTP TLS

-With SMTP TLS, the secure message is sent just like any other regular message; however, it is encrypted using TLS as it is transmitted from LuxSci’s servers to your recipent’s servers.
-For how this works, see: SMTP TLS: All About Secure Email Delivery over TLS.
+With SMTP TLS, the secure message is sent just like any other regular message; however, it is encrypted using TLS as it is transmitted from LuxSci’s servers to your recipient’s servers.
+To learn how this works, see: SMTP TLS: All About Secure Email Delivery over TLS.

 SMTP TLS works with any recipient whose servers support TLS for inbound email.
 Some, like Gmail, do.
-Others, like Yahoo and AOL, do not.
+Others do not.